hardywu/restbee/README.md

 }
 ```

-use `toJsonApi(flattened)` to serialize the flattened json back to JSONAPI data
+use `normalizer.toJsonApi(flattened)` to serialize the flattened json back to JSONAPI data